MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-hololens-app.md

 If you haven’t already installed the [!include[pn-hololens](../includes/pn-hololens.md)] app on your [!include[pn-hololens](../includes/pn-hololens.md)] device (or it hasn't already been installed for you), install it from the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers.

 >[!NOTE]
->You must have a license to install the Dynamics 365 Guides HoloLens app.
+>You must have a license to install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] HoloLens app.
 You can also sign up for a free trial.
 For more information, see the [Setup overview](setup.md).

 ## Install the app